ividic/dotfiles/README.md

 1. Run `./install.sh`
     1. It will prompt you for the basic Git info, unless specified previously
     1. To modify this information, edit `~/.gitconfig.local`

+    1. You will be prompted to back up any existing dotfiles that will be overwritten. ⚠️ I highly recommend you do this the first time you run the installer to back up the system default dotfiles, otherwise you'll have a hard time reverting back to defaults ⚠️
 1. Customise `~/.bash.local` (`shell/bash.local`) for your personal preferences - sample file can be found in `shell/bash.local-sample`